cronvel/terminal-kit/doc/high-level.md

 * options `Object` where:
 	* width `integer` or `null` the width of the column, or `null` for the terminal's width
 	* x `integer` the x-coordinate of the left side of the column
+	* continue `boolean` true if it would continue a previous output (mostly for insternal lib usage)
-	* offset `integer` the offset of the next/first line (used for continuing text)
+	* offset `integer` the offset of the next/first line (used for continuing text, mostly for insternal lib usage)

 This method change the behavior of the [.wrap modifier](low-level.md#ref.modifiers).
 It defines the column setup used for word-wrapping.

-Calling `.wrapColumn()` without argument simply reset the offset value.
+Calling `.wrapColumn()` without argument simply reset the `continue` and `offset` value.
 It is useful since issuing multiple `term.wrap( "some text" )` would continue the text one after the other.
 That would stop that *continuation* behavior.

-All call to `.wrapColumn()`, with or without arguments, reset the offset, except if the user defines its own value.
+Any call to `.wrapColumn()`, with or without arguments, reset the offset, except if the user defines its own value.

 The offset is also reset everytime some text is written without the *wrap* mode turned *on*.